 The partners will also make premium content accessible on FIFA’s official YouTube channel.

-Justin Connolly, Vice President (VP) and Global Head of Media and Sports at YouTube, commented: "YouTube is focused on delivering a global, fan-centric, interactive approach to sports entertainment, and we are proud to be a preferred platform for the FIFA World Cup 2026.
+When making the announcement, Justin Connolly, Vice President (VP) and Global Head of Media and Sports at YouTube, stated: "YouTube is focused on delivering a global, fan-centric, interactive approach to sports entertainment, and we are proud to be a preferred platform for the FIFA World Cup 2026.
 By providing official media partners and creators with premium content and unparalleled access, we’re delivering a comprehensive experience for fans and partners alike.

 "Whether you’re a hardcore or a casual fan, this partnership will help usher in the next generation of fans while showcasing that no other platform unites the world around major moments like YouTube."